 Ahi is the Hawaiian Name for Yellowfin Tuna and one of the most widely available Tuna’s sold as steaks and for Sashimi.
 You can make it with Bluefin, but really you should not be wasting Blufin Tuna on anything other than Sashimi unless you have offcuts!

 The Key to great Ahi Poke is Great Ahi.
-At home, we don’t always get the best Fish and when we do it’s often very expensive, but every now and then we find some great looking steaks at decent prices and we know it’s Poke Time!
-The most obvious thing about Ahi is for it simply to LOOK good. you are eating this raw.
+At home, we don’t always get the best Fish and when we do it’s often very expensive, but every now and then we find some great-looking steaks at decent prices and we know it’s Poke Time!
+The most obvious thing about Ahi is for it simply to LOOK good.
+You are eating this raw.
 The Dressing is only a Mild cure and does not get right into the flesh so it is a Raw food, so naturally, it needs to be very appealing to the Eye.
 Our first bite is with the Eyes, so milky and insipid fish is not going to give a good taste.

 You are looking for a translucent texture and a deep red color almost like Turkish Delight.
 While texture and smell are equally important, these tend to be linked to the appearance, color and transparency seem to fall off before the smell and touch turn.

-Well, it’s a bit icky, You might want to skip onto the next ingredient and just trust us its good to use Previously Frozen Tuna.
+Well, it’s a bit icky, You might want to skip onto the next ingredient, and just trust us it’s good to use Previously Frozen Tuna.
 Basically, the Yellowfin Tuna is a TOP preditor, it lives a long time and eats a lot of fish in its existence on earth.
 During that time it is liable to pick up the odd nasty, the odd Parasite.
 Some of these can be transferred to humans.
 Ew.
 Freezing the fish kills the parasites and any eggs meaning the Fish is safe to eat raw.